Policies

 Medical

-Please let us know if your child is taking any medication that could affect his/her performance in class or in productions.
+Please let us know if your child has any medical conditions or is taking any medication that could affect his/her performance in class or in productions.
+This will help faculty facilitate their success in class.

-In the event of injury, dancers are to continue to attend class, take notes and will be given appropriate exercises to maintain strength and flexibility.
+In the event of injury, dancers are to continue attending class, take notes, and be given appropriate exercises to maintain strength and flexibility.

 Class Policies For Students